cnoe-io/plugin-terraform/README.md

 # Terraform Backstage Plugin

 Welcome to the Terraform plugin!
+This plugin can show Terraform outputs/resources from TFState files associated with a particular Backstage components.
+It does this by utilizing various annotations which point to where the TFState might be stored.
+It will then fetch those files, parse them, and display them in a Backstage component.

 ## Getting started

 ### Terraform State Files
-This plugin supports two storage locations for Terraform state files (tfstate): S3 and local file systems.
+This plugin supports three storage locations for Terraform state files (tfstate): K8s secrets, S3 and local file systems.
 S3 will require additional configuration for AWS credentials to access S3.
 To access local file systems, the terraform backend will need proper file permissions to access those files.

 ### Configuration - Frontend